medwig/watson-jira/README.md

 For any Watson log, which doesn't match any of the mappings, the Jira issue number will be tried to be resolved from the project name.
 If the Jira issue number is set in both the project name _and_ in a tag then the project name will be used.
 Jira issue numbers are intended to be set in the tags, this behaviour is here for backwards compatibility.

-**Watson example:** `watson add -f 10:00 -t 11:00 JIRA-123 +investigation` **Watson example:** `watson add -f 10:00 -t 11:00 JIRA-123 +investigation +JIRA-2` # JIRA-123 will be used, not JIRA-2
+**Watson example:** `watson add -f 10:00 -t 11:00 JIRA-123 +investigation` **Watson example:** `watson add -f 10:00 -t 11:00 JIRA-123 +investigation +JIRA-2`
+--> JIRA-123 will be used, not JIRA-2, since the project name takes precedence.

 ### Full config example